 29 Honest DevOps Architect Salaries

 Over the last several years, a creeping change has overtaken software development and tech companies.
 It’s a change that’s usually led by a DevOps architect, a job title whose popularity has grown at the same pace as its salary.
 People used to shrug away the job, but these days, if a DevOps architect’s salary isn’t in the triple digits, it might be time for a promotion.
+The key to these salaries is to learn DevOps—and we have plenty of DevOps courses to get you started.

 The change that took over software and development companies came in the form of agile-related production strategies like DevOps.
 DevOps started spreading to other industries and now some companies everywhere depend on DevOps architects.
 Companies are prepared to pay certified cloud architects a great salary because they merge development teams’ methods with workflows that include all other IT professionals.